Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Uncertainty Quantification

-The reconstruction quality depends on the accuracy of the forward model, including the measurement process.
-Our model represents the beamline as a $4 \times 4$ transfer matrix:
+One source of reconstruction error is the forward model.
+Our model represents the accelerator as a $4 \times 4$ transfer matrix:

-where $\vect{M}_{xx}$ transforms the $x$-$x'$ coordinates, $\vect{M}_{yy}$ transforms the $y$-$y'$ coordinates, and $\vect{M}_{xy}$ and $\vect{M}_{yx}$ couple the horizontal and vertical planes.
-We assume $\vect{M}_{xy} = \vect{M}_{yx} = \vect{0}$ because there are no coupled elements in the RTBT.
-The following are potential sources of error. (i) The true quadruple coefficients may not be equal to the readback values.
-We assume these values are accurate because measured twiss parameters typically agree with design values \cite{Hoover_2022}; in future studies, orbit-difference measurements could use BPM data to confirm the linear model accuracy. (ii) Tilted quadrupoles would generate off-block-diagonal terms in the transfer matrix.
+with $\vect{M}_{xy} = \vect{M}_{yx} = \vect{0}$.
+The following are possible errors in this model: (i) The true quadruple coefficients may not be equal to the readback values.
+We assume these values are accurate because measured twiss parameters typically agree with design values \cite{Hoover_2022}; future experiments could validate the linear model using orbit-difference measurements. (ii) Tilted quadrupoles would generate off-block-diagonal terms in the transfer matrix.
 We expect skew quadrupole components to be negligible, as they can be measured using BPM data \cite{Pelaia_2008} and would result in a tilted image on the target during neutron production. (iii) An incorrect beam energy would cause a systematic error in the quadrupole focusing strengths.
-We ignore this source of error because the beam energy is known to within 0.1\% from time of flight measurements in the ring \cite{Wong_2021_lace}. (iv) The quadrupole coefficients depend on the particle energy---each particle sees a slightly different transverse focusing force---but our model assumes the beam is monoenergetic.
+We ignore this source of error because the beam energy is known to within 0.1\% from time-of-flight measurements in the ring \cite{Wong_2021_lace}. (iv) The quadrupole coefficients depend on the particle energy---each particle sees a slightly different force---but our model ignores energy spread.
 Strong transverse-longitudinal correlations in the bunch could amplify the error.
-The energy spread in the SNS is only a few MeV on top of a 1 GeV synchronous particle energy, so we expect that our model is sufficient. (v) The model does not include space charge.
+The nominal energy spread in the SNS is only a few MeV on top of a 1 GeV synchronous particle energy, so we expect that our model is sufficient \footnote{The beam energy in this experiment was 0.8 GeV, leading to a slightly larger fractional energy spread.}.
+Including energy-dependent focusing would require a six-dimensional reconstruction. (v) The model does not include space charge.
 The tune shift over one turn in the ring is approximately 3\%, too small to make a difference in the RTBT wire scanner region \cite{Hoover_2022}. (vi) The wire scanner measurements assume the distribution has no pulse-to-pulse variation.
 Back-to-back measurements show almost no change in the profiles.
-An electron scanner \cite{Blokland_2009} could also be used to validate this assumption in a future experiment.
+In the future, an electron scanner \cite{Blokland_2009} could validate this assumption by measuring the full profile on each pulse.